 - VAT is set to truly be taxing

-- Grant Thornton named one of the 50 'Worlds Most Attractive Global Employers'
+- Grant Thornton: named 'Worlds Most Attractive Global Employers'

 - Islamic Finance and Christian Finance: A shared heritage

-- Annual global survey finds senior business roles held by women up slightly to 24%
+- Survey: Female senior business roles up slightly to 24%

 - UAE businesses remain cautiously optimistic for the year ahead.